reingel/LangRepeater/README.md

 ### Review mode (key: `1`)

 Samples ~10 previously studied segments weighted by play count and lets you review them in Listen & Repeat style.
-Press `R` to resample.
+Resampling is done automatically when entering Review mode for the first time.
+Press `R` to resample again.
 Progress shows `xx/10`.
 Play counts are recorded.

 ### Listen & Repeat mode (default, key: `2`)